 Professor Linda Kristjanson AO

+Professor Kristjanson is Chair of the Board of the Victorian Comprehensive Cancer Centre.
+She is a Fellow of the Australian Institute of Company Directors and Australian Academy of Technology and Engineering.
 Her academic career spans three decades across Australia, Canada and the United States.
-Professor Kristjanson is the former Deputy Vice-Chancellor Research and Development at Curtin University (2006-2011).
-She has an extensive research career in palliative care.
-She was the inaugural Chair of Palliative Care, funded by The Cancer Council of WA (2000-2006) at Edith Cowan.
-She also served on the National Health and Medical Research Council (2003-2006).
+Before her current role, Professor Kristjanson was Deputy Vice-Chancellor Research and Development at Curtin University (2006-2011).
+She has an extensive research career in palliative care and was the inaugural Chair of Palliative Care, funded by the Cancer Council of Western Australia (2001-2006).